ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 summaryPoint1: Soon the current Ethereum Mainnet will merge with the Beacon Chain proof-of-stake system.
 summaryPoint2: This will mark the end of proof-of-work for Ethereum, and the full transition to proof-of-stake.
 summaryPoint3: This sets the stage for future scaling upgrades including data sharding.
-summaryPoint4: With The Merge, Ethereum's energy consumption drops by 99.95%.
+summaryPoint4: The Merge will reduce Ethereum's energy consumption by ~99.95%.
 Welcome to a new greener Ethereum.
 ---

 <UpgradeStatus dateKey="page-upgrades-merge-date">
-The Merge is the most significant and high-stakes upgrade in the history of Ethereum.
+The Merge is the most significant upgrade in the history of Ethereum.
 Extensive testing and bug bounties were undertaken to ensure a safe transition to proof-of-stake.

 This process is in its final stages, with plans to undergo The Merge on a few public testnets before finally moving forward with Mainnet.
-If you’re as excited about The Merge as we are, follow the [EF Blog](https://blog.ethereum.org) or the client communication channels for the latest official word on _When Merge?_
+If you're excited about The Merge, follow the [EF Blog](https://blog.ethereum.org) or the client communication channels for the latest official word on _When Merge?_
 </UpgradeStatus>

-## What is The Merge? {#what-is-the-docking}
+## What is The Merge? {#what-is-the-merge}

 The Merge represents the merger of the existing execution layer of Ethereum (the Mainnet we use today) with its new proof-of-stake consensus layer, the Beacon Chain.
+This eliminates the need for energy-intensive mining, and instead secures the network using staked ether.
+A truly exciting step in realizing the Ethereum vision – more scalability, security, and sustainability.

 It's important to remember that initially, the [Beacon Chain](/upgrades/beacon-chain/) (the new "consensus layer") shipped separately from [Mainnet](/glossary/#mainnet).
-Ethereum Mainnet (the "execution layer") continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+Ethereum Mainnet (the "execution layer") - with all it's accounts, balances, smart contracts, and blockchain state - continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 The approaching Merge is when these two systems finally come together, and proof-of-work is replaced permanently by proof-of-stake.

-Let's consider an example.
+Let's consider an analogy.
 Imagine Ethereum is a spaceship that isn't quite ready for an interstellar voyage.
 With the Beacon Chain, the community has built a new engine and a hardened hull.
 After significant testing, it's almost time to hot-swap the new engine for the old mid-flight.
 This will merge the new, more efficient engine into the existing ship, ready to put in some serious lightyears and take on the universe.

 ## Merging with Mainnet {#merging-with-mainnet}

-Since genesis, Mainnet has been secured by proof-of-work.
-This is the main Ethereum blockchain we're all used to—it contains every transaction, smart contract, and balance since it began in July 2015.
+Since [genesis](/history/#frontier), Mainnet has been secured by proof-of-work.
+This is the Ethereum blockchain we're all used to—it contains every transaction, smart contract, and balance since it began in July 2015.

-During this growing history, developers have been hard at work preparing for an eventual transition away from proof-of-work to proof-of-stake instead.
+Throughout Ethereum's history, developers have been hard at work preparing for an eventual transition away from proof-of-work to proof-of-stake.
 On December 1, 2020, the Beacon Chain was created, which has since existed as a separate blockchain to Mainnet, running in parallel.

 The Beacon Chain has not been processing Mainnet transactions, and for all intents and purposed has simply been coming to consensus on the state of itself... which is great and all, but after extensive testing, the time for it to come to consensus on more than just itself is rapidly approaching.

-The Merge itself represents the official switch to using the Beacon Chain as the official means of block production.
-Mining will no longer be the means of producing valid blocks, and instead this role will land with the proof-of-stake validators who will then be responsible for processing the validity of all transactions, and proposing blocks.
+The Merge represents the official switch to using the Beacon Chain as the engine of block production.
+Mining will no longer be the means of producing valid blocks.
+Instead, the proof-of-stake validators assume this role and will be responsible for processing the validity of all transactions and proposing blocks.

 No history is lost.
-As Mainnet is merged with the Beacon Chain, the entire transactional history of Ethereum comes with it.
+As Mainnet gets merged with the Beacon Chain, it will also merge the entire transactional history of Ethereum.
 You don't need to do anything.
 Your funds are safe.

 <InfoBanner>
 This transition to proof-of-stake will come with some changes to the way ether is supplied.
 Learn more about <a href="/upgrades/merge/eth-issuance/">ether issuance before and after The Merge</a>.